 I have not so much guarded my body as I've hidden it away.
 I love a nice deep V-neck t-shirt but I steer clear from clothes that reveal too much.
 I don't really wear dresses and when I do, they're below the knee.
 I get pedicures but I mostly wear sneakers.

 Until a few months ago, I slept in oversized pajama bottoms from Old Navy, the ones that used to be tight on me but now are so big, I could fit two of me in them.
 Maybe the sexiest thing I wear these days is my cycling tights and really, they're kind of ridiculous.
 I love them, don't get me wrong and I think I kinda wear them well actually.
 But seriously, unless you're a pro cyclist (and I do love me some pro cyclist) lycra can be touch to pull off well.

 I've spent years though covering myself up.
 This whole learning to love myself deal is a process.
 Baby steps.

 I mean up until I posted The Photo.

 That right there, that was a giant step.
 And it turns out, I kinda like it.

-The response has been mostly positive and very supportive.
+And the response has been pretty damn cool.
 I received a couple of emails that were, well, weird and a little creepy.
 And I think someone on my friends list may have flagged it to the Facebook police.
 Hey, whatever.
 What can you do?
 I know they're out there and if images like that fuel their imaginations or offend you, there's nothing anybody can do about it.